 This is only a sampling of the illustrated editions of Black Beauty.
 I could have used twice as many.

 Attribution: Although I drew on six different sources, it should be pretty easy to tell them apart.
 Illustrations from the Jarrold (Hewitt), Altemus (faux Beer), Crowell (Bridgman) and Daily Sketch (Kemp-Welch) editions are each identified by the artist’s or publisher’s name after the caption.
 The unlabeled picture at the beginning of each Part is by Kemp-Welch.
 Aldin’s paintings have a distinctive white border but no caption.
-Hovendon (Toaspern), including the drop caps and most pictures interlaced with the text, is generally captionless and unmarked.
+Hovendon (Toaspern), including the drop capitals and most pictures interlaced with the text, is generally captionless and unmarked.
 Exceptions are noted in the Corrections for each part.

 Placement: When an illustration references a particular line of text, I put the picture as close as practicable to the relevant passage.
 If more than one artist illustrated the same text, I tried to alternate words and pictures.